Chery Tiggo 5x: South America

 The Tiggo 5x is sold through select South American markets (except Brazil) as the Tiggo 4.
-It was launched in Chile on April 2018, Ecuador on August 2018, Colombia on October 2018, and Argentina on December 2020.
+It was launched in Chile in April 2018, Ecuador in August 2018, Colombia in October 2018, and Argentina in December 2020.

 For the Brazilian market, the Tiggo 5x was first introduced in November 2018 at the 30th São Paulo International Motor Show, retaining its original name, and launched on 11 December 2018.
 Trim levels include the T and TXS, with its initial powertrain option is a 1.5-litre turbocharged flex-fuel engine with 6-speed DCT.
 Brazilian models are locally assembled at Caoa Chery's plant in Anápolis, Goiás.
 It received a facelift on 21 February 2020.
 The T trim was dropped from the lineup in April 2021.

-The second facelift, renamed to Tiggo 5x Pro, was revealed for the Brazilian market in 17 February 2022, and went on sale in the following end of that same month.
+The second facelift, renamed to Tiggo 5x Pro, was revealed for the Brazilian market on 17 February 2022, and went on sale in the following end of that same month.
 For the second facelift, the 6-speed DCT was replaced by the CVT transmission.
 The hybrid variant with a 1.5-litre turbocharged 48V mild-hybrid flex-fuel engine, was introduced in July 2022, alongside the mild-hybrid version of the Tiggo 7 Pro.
 In June 2023, an entry-level model called the Tiggo 5x Sport was added, while the hybrid version received a new variant called Max Drive.

-The second facelifted Tiggo 5x was also launched as the Tiggo 4 Pro in other South American markets such as Argentina on August 2022, Ecuador on September 2023, and Colombia on November 2023.
-The second facelift was also launched in Chile on August 2022 as the Tiggo 3 Pro.'
+The second facelifted Tiggo 5x was also launched as the Tiggo 4 Pro in other South American markets such as Argentina in August 2022, Ecuador in September 2023, and Colombia in November 2023.
+The second facelift was also launched in Chile in August 2022 as the Tiggo 3 Pro.'